Masong19hippows/Discord-Rich-Presence/README.md

 # Install #

-In the main directory run 'sudo python3 -m pip install -r requirements.txt'
+In the main directory run `sudo python3 -m pip install -r requirements.txt`

 After this, head to the [creds](https://github.com/Masong19hippows/Discord-Rich-Presence/tree/main/creds) directory and follow the instructions there.